paulinho-16/MEIC-TVVS/assignments/assignment4.md

 # Assignment 4 - Model-based Testing (Black-box Testing)

 *Model-based Testing* is a black-box testing technique where the runtime behaviour of the software under test is checked against predictions made by a model, which is a description of a system's behaviour.
-The model can then help systematically deriving tests for that system.
+The model can then help systematically derive tests for that system.

 To try out this technique, we thought of three different use cases of the *jTimeSched* project.
 For each one, we present the reason we decided to test it and its purpose.